mpuening/learn-jakartaee/DATA_SOURCES.md

 to the `resource-ref` names in `web.xml`.
 This make GlassFish a thorn in the side of anyone trying to create an app that can work in any app server.

+On top of that, GlassFish seems to configure data sources differently in the EJB classpath versus a webapp classpath.
+It seems as though in the EJB side, the setPassword() method is not called on the DataSource, but instead invokes getConnection(u,p) as if there is no connection pool.
+I don't know.

-Is it for this reason, that this project went with the `@DataSourceConfiguration` with a custom `DataSource` approach (see below) so that people wanting to run the code need not change any code.
+Is it for these reasons, that this project went with the `@DataSourceConfiguration` with a custom `DataSource` approach (see below) so that people wanting to run the code need not change any code.
+It has a bunch of logic that smooths over all the differences between the app servers.

 Connecting the Dots
 -------------------